 University with a difference

-AUD is the only university in this region to cater exclusively to the study of the humanities and the social sciences.
+AUD caters exclusively to the study of the humanities and the social sciences.
 In today’s polarised world, the study of these streams, we strongly believe, will not only play a pivotal role in improving understanding amongst cultures but also transform human experiences into lessons for the future.
 The University aspires to mould its students into informed and sensitive professionals who will engage with their social responsibilities and will react to the needs of the marginalised sections of our society.
 The programmes and the structure of the University will therefore highlight this aspect while in no way losing sight of reaching and striving towards excellence.

 To achieve this goal, the university has underlined a few essential undertakings: